 Along the way up back to Candidasa, a stopover featuring a high vantage point overlooking distant rice paddies reveals the hills of Bukit Apem and Penggiang, with the blue sea and horizon in between.

-Pasir Putih Beach
+Best Hotel on Pasir Putih Beach